junxit/us-congress-bills-116/bill.md

 - **(4)** The 60,000,000 individuals in the United States who live in rural settings are significantly under-represented in STEM.
 - **(5)** According to the National Center for Education Statistics, nine million students in the United States—nearly 20 percent of the total K–12 population—attend rural schools, and for reasons ranging from teacher quality to shortages of resources, these students often have fewer opportunities for high-quality STEM learning than their peers in the Nation’s urban and suburban schools.
 - **(6)** Rural areas represent one of the most promising, yet underutilized, opportunities for STEM education to impact workforce development and regional innovation, including agriculture.
-- **(7)** The study of agriculture, food, and natural resources involves biology, engineering, physics, chemistry, math, geology, and other scientific fields.
+- **(7)** The study of agriculture, food, and natural resources involves biology, engineering, physics, chemistry, math, geology, computer science, and other scientific fields.
+- **(8)** It is estimated that by 2020 that there will be a projected one million more computing jobs than applicants who can fill them.
+To meet this demand, rural students must acquire computing skills through exposure to computer science learning in grades PreK - 12 and in informal learning settings.
-- **(8)** More than 293,000,000 individuals in the United States use high-speed broadband to work, learn, access healthcare, and operate their businesses, while 19,000,000 individuals in the United States still lack access to high-speed broadband.
+- **(9)** More than 293,000,000 individuals in the United States use high-speed broadband to work, learn, access healthcare, and operate their businesses, while 19,000,000 individuals in the United States still lack access to high-speed broadband.
 Rural areas are hardest hit, with over 26 percent of individuals in rural areas in the United States lacking access to high-speed broadband compared to 1.7 percent of individuals in urban areas in the United States.

 ## § 3.
 National Science Foundation rural STEM activities

 - **(a)** *Preparing Rural STEM Educators*
   - **(1)** *In general* The Director shall provide grants on a merit-reviewed, competitive basis to institutions of higher education or nonprofit organizations (or a consortium thereof) for research and development to advance innovative approaches to support and sustain high-quality STEM teaching in rural schools.
   - **(2)** *Use of funds*
-    - **(A)** *In general* Grants awarded under this section shall be used for the research and development activities referred to in paragraph (1), which may include—
+    - **(A)** *In General* Grants awarded under this section shall be used for the research and development activities referred to in paragraph (1), which may include—
-      - **(i)** engaging rural educators of students in grades Pre–K through 12 in professional learning opportunities to enhance STEM knowledge, including computer science, and develop best practices;
+      - **(i)** engaging rural educators of students in grades Pre-K through 12 in professional learning opportunities to enhance STEM knowledge, including computer science, and develop best practices;
-      - **(ii)** supporting research on effective STEM teaching practices in rural settings, including the use of rubrics and mastery-based grading practices to assess student performance when employing the trans­dis­ci­plin­ary teaching approach for STEM disciplines;
+      - **(ii)** supporting research on effective STEM teaching practices in rural settings, including the use of rubrics and mastery-based grading practices to assess student performance when employing the transdisciplinary teaching approach for STEM disciplines;
       - **(iii)** designing and developing pre-service and in-service training resources to assist such rural educators in adopting transdisciplinary teaching practices across STEM courses;
       - **(iv)** coordinating with local partners to adapt STEM teaching practices to leverage local natural and community assets in order to support in-place learning in rural areas;
       - **(v)** providing hands-on training and research opportunities for rural educators described in clause (i) at Federal Laboratories, institutions of higher education, or in industry;
       - **(vi)** developing training and best practices for educators who teach multiple grade levels within a STEM discipline;
       - **(vii)** designing and implementing professional development courses and experiences, including mentoring, for rural educators described in clause (i) that combine face-to-face and online experiences; and
       - **(viii)** any other activity the Director determines will accomplish the goals of this subsection.
-    - **(B)** *Rural stem collaborative* The Director may establish a pilot program of regional cohorts in rural areas that will provide peer support, mentoring, and hands-on research experiences for rural STEM educators of students in grades Pre–K through 12, in order to build an ecosystem of cooperation among educators, researchers, academia, and local industry.
+    - **(B)** *Rural stem collaborative* The Director may establish a pilot program of regional cohorts in rural areas that will provide peer support, mentoring, and hands-on research experiences for rural STEM educators of students in grades Pre-K through 12, in order to build an ecosystem of cooperation among educators, researchers, academia, and local industry.
 - **(b)** *Broadening participation of rural students in STEM*
   - **(1)** *In general* The Director shall provide grants on a merit-reviewed, competitive basis to institutions of higher education or nonprofit organizations (or a consortium thereof) for—
     - **(A)** research and development of programming to identify the barriers rural students face in accessing high-quality STEM education; and
-    - **(B)** development of innovative solutions to improve the participation and advancement of rural students in grades Pre–K through 12 in STEM studies.
+    - **(B)** development of innovative solutions to improve the participation and advancement of rural students in grades Pre-K through 12 in STEM studies.
-  - **(2)** *Use of funds*
+  - **(2)** *Use of Funds*
-    - **(A)** *In general* Grants awarded under this section shall be used for the research and development activities referred to in paragraph (1), which may include—
+    - **(A)** *In General* Grants awarded under this section shall be used for the research and development activities referred to in paragraph (1), which may include—
-      - **(i)** developing partnerships with community colleges to offer advanced STEM course work to rural high school students;
+      - **(i)** developing partnerships with community colleges to offer advanced STEM course work, including computer science, to rural high school students;
       - **(ii)** supporting research on effective STEM practices in rural settings;
       - **(iii)** implementing a school-wide STEM approach;
       - **(iv)** improving the National Science Foundation’s Advanced Technology Education program’s coordination and engagement with rural communities;
-      - **(v)** collaborating with existing community partners and networks, such as the cooperative research and extension services of the Department of Agriculture and youth serving organizations like 4–H, after school STEM programs, and summer STEM programs, to leverage community resources and develop place-based programming;
+      - **(v)** collaborating with existing community partners and networks, such as the cooperative research and extension services of the Department of Agriculture and youth serving organizations like 4-H, after school STEM programs, and summer STEM programs, to leverage community resources and develop place-based programming;
       - **(vi)** connecting rural school districts and institutions of higher education, to improve precollegiate STEM education and engagement;
-      - **(vii)** supporting partnerships that offer hands-on inquiry-based science activities and access to lab resources for students studying STEM in grades Pre–K through 12 in a rural area;
+      - **(vii)** supporting partnerships that offer hands-on inquiry-based science activities, including coding, and access to lab resources for students studying STEM in grades Pre–K through 12 in a rural area;
       - **(viii)** evaluating the role of broadband connectivity and its associated impact on the STEM and technology literacy of rural students;
-      - **(ix)** building capacity to support extracurricular STEM programs in rural schools, including mentor-led engagement programs, STEM programs held during nonschool hours, STEM networks, ma­ker­spa­ces, and competitions; and
+      - **(ix)** building capacity to support extracurricular STEM programs in rural schools, including mentor-led engagement programs, STEM programs held during nonschool hours, STEM networks, makerspaces, coding activities, and competitions; and
       - **(x)** any other activity the Director determines will accomplish the goals of this subsection.
 - **(c)** *Application* An applicant seeking a grant under subsection (a) or (b) shall submit an application at such time, in such manner, and containing such information as the Director may require.
 The application may include the following:
   - **(1)** A description of the target population to be served by the research activity or activities for which such grant is sought.
   - **(2)** A description of the process for recruitment and selection of students, educators, or schools from rural areas to participate in such activity or activities.
-  - **(3)** A description of how such activity or activities may inform efforts to promote rural students in grades Pre–K through 12 engagement and achievement in STEM studies.
+  - **(3)** A description of how such activity or activities may inform efforts to promote the engagement and achievement of rural students in grades PreK - 12 in STEM studies.
   - **(4)** In the case of a proposal consisting of a partnership or partnerships with one or more rural schools and one or more researchers, a plan for establishing a sustained partnership that is jointly developed and managed, draws from the capacities of each partner, and is mutually beneficial.
 - **(d)** *Partnerships* In awarding grants under subsection (a) or (b), the Director shall—
-  - **(1)** encourage applicants which, for the purpose of the activity or activities funded through the grant, include or partner with a nonprofit organization or an institution of higher education (or a consortium thereof) that has extensive experience and expertise in increasing the participation of students in grades Pre–K through 12 in STEM;
+  - **(1)** encourage applicants which, for the purpose of the activity or activities funded through the grant, include or partner with a nonprofit organization or an institution of higher education (or a consortium thereof) that has extensive experience and expertise in increasing the participation of rural students in grades Pre-K through 12 in STEM;
   - **(2)** encourage applicants which, for the purpose of the activity or activities funded through the grant, include or partner with a consortium of rural schools or rural school districts; and
   - **(3)** encourage applications which, for the purpose of the activity or activities funded through the grant, include commitments from school principals and administrators to making reforms and activities proposed by the applicant a priority.
 - **(e)** *Evaluations* All proposals for grants under subsections (a) and (b) shall include an evaluation plan that includes the use of outcome oriented measures to assess the impact and efficacy of the grant.
 Each recipient of a grant under this section shall include results from these evaluative activities in annual and final projects.